zihzhan/microsoft-graph-docs/concepts/known-issues.md

 ## Drives, files and content streaming

 * First time access to a user's personal drive through the Microsoft Graph before the user accesses their personal site through a browser leads to a 401 response.
+* The OneDrive file copy operation times out and returns a GatewayTimeout status code if the file copy operation hasn't completed within 10 seconds.
+The file copy operation completes normally but you won't know when it completes.

 ## Query parameter limitations